22 April 2020

 Drivers need to be aware that due to the lockdown speed awareness courses are not running meaning if you are convicted of speeding you will receive points rather than the option of attending a speed awareness course.
 This could have consequences if a driver already has 9 points on his or her licence as a further 3 points would result in them being a ‘totter.’
 If you have 12 points of your licence you are likely to be disqualified for a minimum of 6 months unless you can demonstrate to the court that if you were to lose your licence it would cause exceptional harm (out of the ordinary).
 Each exceptional hardship case has different elements to it and it is important to seek legal advice to prepare and a present an exceptional hardship argument.

 Due to the technical nature of this area if you are charged or investigated with any driving offence it is crucial you seek legal advice.
-If you need to talk to someone please contact James Constable who is a specialist in motoring offences on email@example.com or call 07341 566327.
+If you need to talk to someone please contact our criminal team on firstname.lastname@example.org or 01753 889995.